fbpx

 Honour Roll

-AWMA Honour Roll acknowledges outstanding women in the Australian Music Industry who have made significant and lasting contributions in their chosen field.
+AWMA Honour Roll acknowledges outstanding people in the Australian Music Industry who have made significant and lasting contributions in their chosen field.
 It provides a platform for recognition and appreciation of political activists and exceptional creative pioneers in our sector.

 2023 Inductee